Professor Claire Vajdic

 2010 Premier's Award for Outstanding Cancer Research Fellow

 I have built a research program involving the integration of health ‘big data’.
-Through a number of concurrent projects across three research streams my research aims to reduce the burden of cancer on individuals and on the Australian health care system.
+Through a number of concurrent projects my research aims to reduce the burden of cancer on individuals and on the Australian health care system.
+There is a focus on infection-related cancers, and cancer prevention and healthcare in people with infectious disease.

 All projects are co-produced in partnership with clinicians, consumers, and implementation scientists to advance the control of cancer, reduce the consequences of cancer, and address inequalities and inefficiencies in cancer care and access to linked population-based data.